 Fertilize Your Lawn

 Keeping your lawn green and healthy will greatly boost your home’s curb appeal.
 To get your grass green, you will need to aerate and fertilize in the spring of each year.
 This can be done by the homeowner, or a lawn company can be called in to handle the job.
 Also, remember to water your lawn each week.
-A great way to ensure that your lawn gets enough water is to have a sprinkler system installed.
-Combined with a timer, the task of watering will be completely effortless.
+A great way to ensure that your lawn gets enough water on a regular basis is to get sprinklers combined with water timers.
+This will make the task of watering your lawn completely effortless.
 Weed control is another major part of lawn care, and getting them under control before they take over is important.
 There are many different types of herbicides and treatments that will help you do just that.
 To learn more about proper lawn care, please visit this helpful link.

 These are just a few ways that you can do to prepare your yard for the summer.
 Preparing your yard now will allow you to enjoy it all summer long.
 Just a few hours of work can really pay off.
 This will allow you to sit back and relax and enjoy your outdoor space with your family and friends.